 Let's face it, not everyone is gonna use progressive delivery.
 Why?
 Because if you order a couple of pages with an urgent deadline, you will not need progressive delivery, so you can stop reading just right now.
-However, for people continuously ordering big papers, the feature of progressive delivery will be more than useful.
-Let me explain, why.
+However, for people continuously ordering voluminous papers, the feature of progressive delivery will be more than useful.
+Let me explain why.

 What exactly is progressive delivery?

 If you know everything about this feature, just move on to section 4 of this post, where I go straight to the topic.

 But, for those of you who don't know, progressive delivery is an additional service provided by paper writing companies when certain conditions are met.
 First, your order is voluminous and contains 20+ pages; second, your deadline is long (more than 14 days).

 This service generally means that your paper will be delivered in a sequence of continuous orders instead of being written and delivered in full.
 It may sound confusing at first, so let me give you an example.
 Imagine you've got a dissertation to be done.

 It should contain 150 pages, and it should be completed in 2 months.
 So, instead of making one order for 150 pages, you make 5 consequent orders for 30 pages with a 10-14 days deadline.
 In other words, progressive delivery means writing and delivering your paper in parts.

 A lot.
 When used wisely and carefully, progressive delivery will provide an array of advantages compared to simple order.